zeligW/libpenis/README.md

 `import Penis (Penis (..))`).
 It exports type constructors `B` and `D`, so make sure these identifiers are not already in your namespace.

-The `Eq` instance is not an equivalence relation as it lacks reflexivity.
+The `Eq` instance is not an equivalence relation as it lacks reflexivity and symmetry.
 This is by design to enforce that malformed penis does not result in a truth value.

 ## Cabal
 The project uses Cabal build system and is compatible with Hackage, including